Chester Law

 Community and crowdfunding success.

 Hideaki Anno is my filmmaking inspiration.
-His use of limited animation in the 1997 anime “His and Her Circumstances” made a big impression on me and is the reason I became interested in film in the first place.
+His use of limited animation in the 1997 anime “His and Her Circumstances” made a huge impression on me and is the reason I became interested in film in the first place.

 To better understand his method and to keep my findings organized, I posted onto Instagram analyses of his compositions and his editing.
 Over time people discovered my work, growing the account into the following today.